 - ionizing and non-ionizing radiation energy.

-All faculty, staff and students are required to be trained and in compliance with the OSHA standard for locking and tagging out hazardous energy.
-This standard applies to equipment that must be maintained or serviced in some way and is permanently wired.
-This standard does not apply to electrically-powered machines that can be completely disconnected by unplugging a cord – if the cord is under the exclusive control of the person doing the maintenance or repairs.
+This OSHA standard does not apply to electrically-powered machines that can be completely disconnected by unplugging a cord if the cord is under the exclusive control of the person doing the maintenance or repairs.

 UVM Physical Plant department has developed UVM’s best resource for guiding departments through having both a written program and written procedures.
 A hazard analysis is first required to confirm the presence of hazardous energy.
 If hazardous energy is confirmed, the appropriate lockout procedure must be documented and used.